What is FCA Incoterms?

 FCA Implication: Export Packing and Handling

-The seller is responsible for ensuring that the goods are securely packed for export.
-This includes selecting packaging materials that can protect the products during transit and prevent damage.
-The packaging must meet both the buyer’s specifications and adhere to any regulatory requirements in the exporting country to ensure smooth handling through the supply chain.
-Proper packing is critical to safeguarding the goods and ensuring they arrive in optimal condition.
+The seller must ensure that the goods are securely packed for export.
+This involves the selection of packing materials that will protect the products in transit and avoid any potential damage.
+The packing must meet both the buyer’s requirements and could also be subject to regulatory requirements in the exporting country for smooth handling down the supply chain.
+Proper packing is critical for safeguarding the goods and making sure they arrive in optimal condition.

 FCA Implication: Export Customs Clearance